mahendraHegde/node-idempotency/Readme.md

 ---

-Internet requests are unpredictable; clients/proxies may send duplicate or concurrent requests due to retries or network issues.
+Network requests are unpredictable; clients/proxies may send duplicate or concurrent requests due to retries or network issues.
 To ensure smooth operation, servers must process each request only once. <i>**This package detects and handles duplicates, preventing issues like double charging the customer**</i>.
 It's:

 - <i>Race Condition free: </i> Ensures consistent behavior even during concurrent requests.
 - <i>Modular:</i> Easily integrates with your storage or existing implementation.